 In order to gain confidence in the correctness of our implementations, we repeated the computational tests in [EK86].
 We could reproduce their results accurately.
+Also the results in [C95] on the assign heuristic are in line with ours.
 There are no published computational results for the stochastic heuristic, but a personal communication with the author [D95] confirms the correctness of our implementation.

-All subsequent tables have the following columns:
+All subsequent figures and tables use the following notation:

-- $n_i$ : Number of nodes on layer i for i = 1, 2 - m: Number of edges - Low: The trivial lower bound for the number of crossings - Min: The minimum number of crossings (computed by the branch and cut algorithm) - Bary: The number of crossings found by the barycenter heuristic - Median: The number of crossings found by the median heuristic - Stoch: The number of crossings found by the stochastic heuristic

-- Gre-ins: The number of crossings found by the greedy-insert heuristic - Gre-swi: The number of crossings found by the greedy-switch heuristic - Split: The number of crossings found by the split heuristic
+- n_i : Number of nodes on layer i for i = 1, 2 - -m: Number of edges - Lowerbound: The trivial lower bound for the number of crossings - Minimum: The minimum number of crossings (computed by the branch and cut algorithm) - Barycenter: The number of crossings found by the barycenter heuristic - Median: The number of crossings found by the median heuristic - Stoch: The number of crossings found by the stochastic heuristic - Gre-ins: The number of crossings found by the greedy-insert heuristic - Gre-swi: The number of crossings found by the greedy-switch heuristic - Split: The number of crossings found by the split heuristic - Assign: The number of crossings found by the assign heuristic

-For each type of graph, three numbers are given: the average number of crossings taken over all sampled instances of this type, the relative size of this number in percentage of the minimum number of crossings, and the average running time in seconds on a SUN Sparcstation 10.
-All samples are generated by the program random\bigraph of the Stanford GraphBase by Knuth [K93].
+For each type of graph, we measured the following three numbers: the average number of crossings taken over all sampled instances of this type, the relative size of this number in percentage of the minimum number of crossings, and the average running time in seconds on a SUN Sparcstation 10.
+All samples are generated by the program random_bigraph of the Stanford GraphBase by Knuth [K93].
 The generators are hardware independent and are available from the authors so that exactly the same experiments can be run by anyone who is interested.

-In Table 1, we give the results for "20+20-graphs", i.e., bipartite graphs with 20 nodes on each layer and various fixed numbers of edges chosen uniformly and independently from the set of all possible edges.
+In Figure 2, we give the results for "20+20-graphs", i.e., bipartite graphs with 20 nodes on each layer and various fixed numbers of edges chosen uniformly and independently from the set of all possible edges.
 Each average is taken over 100 samples.
 The most surprising fact is perhaps that the exact computation by the branch and cut algorithm is faster than many of the heuristics.
 Only the barycenter and the median heuristic are between two to four times faster than the exact algorithm.
-Furthermore, the table indicates, less surprisingly, that dense instances are not very interesting.
-The data is visualized in Figure 2.
+The stochastic and assign heuristic take about the same time as the exact algorithm, whereas the split and the two greedy heuristics take much longer.
+The best results are obtained by the split heuristic.
+But also the results of the barycenter and the stochastic heuristic are quite good.
+For sparse graphs, the assign and the greedy-switch heuristic are quite far away from the optimum solution (10%, resp., 50%), whereas they achieve good solutions for dense graphs.
+However, in automatic graph drawing the graphs are usually sparse.
+The median heuristic is between 1% and 14 % away from the optimum solution.
+Greedy-insert shows the worst behaviour.
+Surprisingly, the lower bound is very close to the optimum solution, even in the sparse case.